b1rr0/rpa-dfs-engine/docs/README.md

 ### For Development Team
 1. **Before starting a new Go project**: Read the layout rules
 2. **Before implementing browser automation**: Read the browser interaction guidelines
+3. **Before writing code**: Read the testing best practices and use TDD
-3. **During development**: Keep the quick reference handy
+4. **During development**: Keep the quick reference and testing guide handy
-4. **When refactoring**: Use the migration guide
+5. **When refactoring**: Use the migration guide and maintain test coverage

 ### For Code Reviews
 - Ensure new projects follow the standard layout
+- Verify browser interactions use `internal/browser` package
+- Check that new code includes appropriate unit tests
+- Validate test naming follows Subject/Scenario/Result pattern
+- Ensure external dependencies are properly mocked
 - Reference these documents when suggesting improvements
-- Check that directory structure matches the standards

 ### For CI/CD
 - Include structure validation in your build pipeline
+- Run unit tests on every commit with coverage reporting
+- Execute integration tests in the pipeline
+- Use cross-platform testing matrix (Windows, macOS, Linux)
+- Enforce minimum test coverage thresholds
 - Use the migration scripts as templates for automation

 ## 📋 Development Workflow